Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

 \section{Gauge Transform to get the Lagrangian}

 Herein we derive the gyrokinetic Lagrangian as a field theory.
 Finite ExB Mach number (flow amplitude) is allowed by taking a maximal ordering on the ratio of kinetic to thermal energy (i.e., they appear at the same level in the expansion).
-We increase accessibility by showing the theory as a gauge transform which does not require Lie transform techniques.
+The theory is cast as a gauge transform which does not require Lie transform techniques.
 The method closely follows Littlejohn's differential gauge transform method \cite{Littlejohn83}, just that we generalise the role of the field potentials to become dependent variables, enforce canonical representation on $L$ including them, and treat the result as a field theory rather than a Lagrangian for individual gyrocenters.

 We consider generally a particle Lagrangian $L_p$ which gets transformed to a gyrocenter one.
 The structure is